Glass Makers

 The History of Thomas Webb Glass: A Legacy of Elegance and Fine Craftsmanship

-The very name Thomas Webb & Sons is closely associated with the highest-caliber glassware and superb craftsmanship.
+The very name Thomas Webb & Sons is closely associated with the highest-calibre glassware and superb craftsmanship.
 Thomas Webb Glass was established in Stourbridge, England, in the early 19th century and immediately gained popularity for creating some of the most exquisite and sought-after glass objects of the era.
 Due to its focus on innovation, outstanding

 The History of Thomas Webb Glass: A Legacy of Elegance and Fine Craftsmanship Continue Reading »